 If you want to use your phone for talking, then the idea is that you keep it flipped over the front of the screen – that way you’re blocking radiation on both the front and back.
 The speaker still works with the cover on, because there’s a small hole for that.
 The inevitable drawback of this is that you have to flip the cover open in order to access your keypad.

-You can turn it into a stand for watching Netflix, but my Safe Sleeve iPhone 7 case in leather isn’t very good at that.
-It stayed in position for the above photo, but it naturally wants to lay flat.
-Maybe it just needs to be broken in more?
-If you plan on using the stand a lot, it would probably be better to go with the non-leather models.
+You can turn it into a stand for watching Netflix.
+It stayed in position for the above photo, but the leather naturally wants to lay flat.
+Go with a non-leather version if you plan on using it for this.

 How much it reduces radiation though is not 99% like Safe Sleeve.
-The Pong website says it’s “up to” a 67% reduction when compared to a bare iPhone 6 or 6S.
+The Pong website says it’s “up to” a 67% reduction when compared to a bare iPhone 12 or 12 Pro Max.
 That’s according to the FCC certified lab they used for testing.

 Aside from having only a 67% reduction, another drawback is that if you use it incorrectly, you may actually be increasing your radiation exposure.